zammad/zammad-documentation/appendix/backup-and-restore/little-helpers.rst

          * If ``database.yml`` contains an empty password line, a new password will be generated, and set for the database user of Zammad, and saved to the configuration file.
-         * If `´database.yml`` contains a password, it will be used to set the password of the Zammad database user.
+         * If ``database.yml`` contains a password, it will be used to set the password of the Zammad database user.

-         .. warning:: **⚠️ Downtime ⚠️**

-            The script will automatically stop and start Zammad!
+         * Please note that the script will automatically stop and start Zammad!

    Usage
       Run ``/opt/zammad/contrib/backup/zammad_db_user_helper.sh`` and follow